Delgamma: Description

-Palpi upturned, where the second joint reaching vertex of head and smoothly scaled, and moderate length third joint.
-A short frontal tuft present.
-Antennae fasciculate in male.
-Thorax and abdomen smoothly scaled.
+Palpi upturned, where the second joint reaches the vertex of the head, and smoothly scaled, with and moderate-length third joint.
+A short frontal tuft is present.
+Antennae fasciculate in males.
+The thorax and abdomen are smoothly scaled.
 Tibia spineless and moderately hairy.
-Hind tarsi with first joint fringed above.
+Hind tarsi with the first joint fringed above.
 Forewings with somewhat acute apex.
-Hindwings of male with the cell short and a large oval depression beyond it, veins 6 and 7 being bent and approaching vein 8.
-Veins 4 and 5 depressed and running along vein 3 to near margin.
+Hindwings of males with the cell short and a large oval depression beyond it, veins 6 and 7 being bent and approaching vein 8.
+Veins 4 and 5 are depressed and running along vein 3 to near the margin.

 The wingspan is about 4 cm.
-Adult has bright brown wings, each with a broad pale margin.
+An adult has bright brown wings, each with a broad pale margin.
 Forewings have a dark triangle at the tip of each wing tinged with a purplish shine.
 The caterpillar is humped without tubercles and brownish with grey dots.
-First two pairs of prolegs reduced.
+The first two pairs of prolegs are reduced.
 Head pale pinkish to whitish with dark lines.
 Pupa has a white bloom.
 The caterpillar is a serious pest on strawberries, as well as other plants in the genus Connarus.